What makes a city gay, you ask? Does it mean that it falls in love with another city of the same gender?

 With Canada being a shining example for other countries when it comes to LGBTQ rights, it's no wonder one of its cities would make the list.
 The Prime Minister can often be found marching in the Pride parade – and that just goes to show just how wholesome the place is.

 Toronto has its own official Gay Village, which can be found around Church and Wellesley streets.
-What started off as an underground scene, dominated by bathhouses and cruising areas, the LGBTQ community slowly stepped out of the closet to become a fixture on the Toronto city life.
-Firm favourites of ours include Woody's and Crews and Tangos both of which have some of the best drag performances.
+What started off as an underground scene, dominated by bathhouses and cruising areas, the LGBTQ community slowly stepped out of the closet to become a fixture in Toronto city life.
+Firm favorites of ours include Woody's and Crews and Tangos both of which have some of the best drag performances.

 13. Buenos Aires – Argentina

 Argentina gets a gold star when it comes to LGBTQ rights!
 It was the first place in South America to introduce gay marriage back in 2010 along with an array of progressive laws for the transgender community.